mercan26/Assignment-2/README.md

     Distance in Miles
     Time in Minutes

-Since tracker uses time in hours, don't forget to do some conversions.

 USE A LOOP to process the array, using the functions provided by the tracker module, and log the following data to the console: